Grading the Game: Thomas Rawls, Seahawks’ defense aces wild-card test vs. Lions

 Later, a Hauschka point-after attempt hit the right upright and bounced away for what was his seventh missed PAT of the season.

-New snapper Tyler Ott made a big play, downing a Jon Ryan punt at the 4-yard line early in the third quarter.
+New snapper Tyler Ott downed a Jon Ryan punt at the 4-yard line in the third period.

 Jeron Johnson had huge hit on Detroit returner Andre Roberts that forced the Lions to start at their own 16 following the Hauschka field goal that put the Seahawks up 13-6 early in the fourth quarter.